Ethics and research

 University Council established the Animal Ethics Committee and the Human Research Ethics Committee to administer these guidelines, to provide assistance to staff and students in the consideration of ethical issues involved in research, and to apply policy.

-For more information, see the Ethics and Research website.
+For more information, visit the Research ethics website.